mnlg/trackermadafaker/README.md

 ## Use

-First you'll need to add some projects to track, add them in the projects file via the options menu `(:angry: -> Options -> Edit projects file)`.
+First you'll need to add some projects to track, add them in the projects file via the options menu `(Yo bitch! > Options > Edit projects file)`.
 Add one project per line.

 ![TrackerMadafaker](http://i.imgur.com/Tee97hU.png)